AnnaVargova/AutomationShield_wiki/Common-functions.md

 ### Simplified description of Sampling method
 `void interruptInitialize(unsigned long microseconds)`

-At first you must call this method to specify the sampling period in microseconds.
+You must call this method to specify the sampling period in microseconds.

 `void setInterruptCallback(void (*interruptCallback)())`

-Next you must call this method to specify the function, which will be executed when interrupt occur.
+You must call this method to specify the function, which will be executed when interrupt occur.

 `float getSamplingPeriod()`